vgentela/Statistical-Network-Analysis/README.md

 Data Extraction:
 - The file project_data.py contains the code to extract the data from Bluesky API.
-- The file network.py is an example code to call the functions of different classes to extract data from the Bluesky API.
+- The file network.py is an example code to call the functions of different classes to extract data from the Bluesky API and [n18.gml](n18.gml) is the network generated using the initial feed(hot-classic).
 - Full_net_card displays the summary of the network.
 The card is available in latex format as `Bsky_network_card`.